Phil Weinberg, Assault, and Domestic Violence Defense Attorney

+Have you been charged with Assault or DV?
 Over the years, I have had many spectacular results in Assault DV cases, including dismissal of hundreds of Assault 4 DV charges, or such as one recent case where I got an Assault 2 DV (Assault in the Second Degree – Domestic Violence) felony charge completely dismissed despite it involving strangulation allegations and “some evidence” in the police report that “some choking” had occurred, and even some damaging admissions made by my client to the police.
 This spared my client eventual deportation after serving years in prison for a Strike offense (Assault 2 DV is a “strike”).

 The worst assaults are felony assaults, with First Degree Assault being the worst, Second Degree the next worse and Third Degree Assault the lowest level felony assault.
 Assault 4 is the most common assault in Washington and is a gross misdemeanor.
 Each of these assaults is obviously much worse if it is also a DV Assault.
 These charges are scary but I have gotten scores of them reduced and dismissed on a regular basis.